neondatabase/website/content/docs/reference/pgvector.md

 ## Indexing vectors

 Using an index on the vector column can improve query performance at the cost of some recall.

 Add an index for each distance function you want to use.
-For example, the following adds an index to the embedding column for the L2 distance distance function:
+For example, the following query adds an index to the embedding column for the L2 distance distance function:

 ```sql
 CREATE INDEX ON items USING ivfflat (embedding vector_l2_ops) WITH (lists = 100);